 A DUI accident victim may also have a negligence claim against the establishment that served or provided alcohol to the driver.
 Establishments, such as bars, and individuals are generally not responsible for a drunk or drugged driver’s actions.
 Florida law, however, provides two instances in which an establishment may be liable for a DUI accident.
 These are if the person who furnished the alcohol to the driver knew that he or she was a habitual drinker, or if the motorist is younger than 21.Damages Available After a Crash

 DUI accident victims can recover a wide range of economic and non-economic damages.
 An injured person can seek compensation for medical expenses, property damage, lost wages, and pain and suffering.
-You must file a claim within four years from when the crash occurred, or Florida law may bar you from filing your claim.Protect Your Rights Against South Florida Drunk Drivers
+You must file a claim within four years from when the crash occurred, or Florida law may bar you from filing your claim.Protect Your Rights Against West Palm Beach Drunk Drivers